timschroedernet/docker-mediawiki/README.md

 The image is to be used behind a proxy service like [Traefik](https://traefik.io/).
 It does not contain a `LocalSettings.php` configuration file and expects that this file is mounted as a separate volume.
 Consequently, it does not provide any environment variables for customization.
 A sample `LocalSettings.php` file is included.

-A typical docker-compose file will look like the following:
+A typical docker-compose file, in this case using [traefik](), will look like the following:

     mediawiki:
         image: timschroeder/mediawiki